Southport Pier, Gold Coast: History

 On Wednesday 28 November 1883 the township's third jetty was opened with the 'whole of Southport' in attendance.
 To keep building costs low, the new jetty used reclaimed railway rails in its construction.
 This was reported as being one of the first times this method of construction was known to have been used.
 The new jetty was 800 foot long and had a goods shed and waiting room surrounded by a verandah on three sides.
 This extended structure was to become known as the Southport Pier.

 In 1886 the Southport Divisional Board announced that it intended to build a new pier and goods shed near the site of the 'old jetty near Balmer's hotel' at a cost of £600.
-In 1886 Mr. Balmer had taken over the Southport Hotel from Mr. Maund.
+In 1886 Balmer had taken over the Southport Hotel from Maund.
 In 1887 the Divisional Board were reporting that the existing jetty at the river mouth remained in private hands but the foreshore and surrounds, which were the responsibly of local government, were suffering from erosion.
 By 1888, the local community still did not have access to a free public jetty.

 Within a few years, the Southport Pier near the Pacific Hotel had been extended to 900 ft and a bathing enclosure was built against the pier for locals and visitors to enjoy protected sea bathing.
 It was during this same period that construction of the Southport Sea Wall along the foreshore began.

 The Southport Pier and Baths Company leased—and ultimately sold—the pier to the Southport Divisional Board.
 In 1913, the timber structure was replaced with a concrete one.

 The very popular Pier Theatre opened in December 1926 and offered a venue for movies, dances and general entertainment.
 The first theatre was destroyed by fire in 1932 and rebuilt that same year.
 Both the pier and theatre were demolished in 1969.